 Top Gun Danger Zone is a fun arcade-style flight simulator based on the hit Tom Cruise movie of the same name.
-The goal, of course, is to become a Top Gun abroad the USS Brigham.
-You'll get to fly 2 modern fighters: the F-14 and F-18, each of which has its own instrument panels and semi-authentic aircraft handling.
-Flight sim grognards will undoubtedly find many flaws in the physics department-- even though I know next to nothing about flight sims, I can still tell that the plane shouldn't be able to quickly bank like a bike ;) What makes Danger Zone a lot of fun to play, though, is the career mode and the excellent atmosphere of being a rookie pilot.
-While you're not on duty, you have many things to do on the USS Brigham.
-You can talk to other officers to pry them for help -- but you won't get it immediately.
-You will need to survive a few missions before the officers will accept you as a peer and offer useful flying tips, among other things.
+The goal, of course, is to become a Top Gun aboard the USS Brigham.
+You'll get to fly two modern fighters: the F-14 and F-18, each with its own instrument panels and semi-authentic aircraft handling.
+Flight sim grognards will undoubtedly find many flaws in the physics department – even though I know next to nothing about flight sims, I can still tell that the plane shouldn't be able to bank quickly like a bike ;) What makes Danger Zone a lot of fun to play, though, is the career mode and the excellent atmosphere of being a rookie pilot.
+While you're not on duty, you have many things to do on the carrier.
+You can talk to other officers to pry tidbits of advice – but you won't get it immediately.
+You will need to survive a few missions before the officers will accept you as a peer and offer useful tips related to flying, among other things.
 This is a great feature, and makes life outside the cockpit much more interesting (similar to Wing Commander).
 You can also challenge other pilots in one-on-one dogfights to improve your standing on the "Top Gun Challenge Board" on the ship.
-On the downside, the game is disappointingly short, with only a handful of missions, and enemy AI needs a lot of improvement.
+On the downside, the game is disappointingly short, with only a handful of missions, and the enemy AI needs a lot of improvement.

 If you're a die-hard pilot, you'll probably be turned off by Danger Zone's arcade-style combat and many technical flaws.
-If you are an arcade fan who don't care much about realism, and want a good simulation that really immerses you in the storyline, though, you'll have a lot to like in Danger Zone.
-Recommended for casual pilots only.
+If you are an arcade fan who doesn't care much about realism, or want something that really immerses you in the storyline, though, you'll have a lot to like here.
+Recommended for casual pilots only.Reviewed by: Underdogs